top of page

 • Employees who have completed at least 3 years of service: 15 Vacation days per year

-• Annual paid summer organizational closure for 1 week during July
+• Annual paid summer organizational closure for 1 week during late June

-• Annual paid Winter / Holiday closure for last 2 weeks of December
+• Annual paid Winter / Holiday closure for the last 2 weeks of December

 • 12 Paid holidays throughout the year